TLCFEM/suanPan-manual/docs/Library/Solver/Newton.md

 ## Remarks

 1. The modified Newton method only assembles tangent stiffness at the beginning of each sub-step.
-Automatic stepping can be enabled to obtain optimized computational workload.
+Automatic stepping can be enabled to obtain optimised computational workload.
 2. The Aitken acceleration is automatically enabled in the modified Newton method.